RMITLibrary/easy_cite/markdown/rmitharvard.md

 A direct quote is when you are using the exact words of the work.
 Put direct quotes between single inverted commas (quotation marks).

-If the creator is unknown, cite the title of the video in italics and the year of video in the in-text reference.
+If the creator is unknown, cite the title of the video in italics and the year of video in the in-text citation.
 If known, cite the creator's name and the year of video.
 If no year is supplied, write **n.d.** (for 'no date').

 > There are conflicting opinions of crypto currency that frame it as either the potential 'future currency of Earth' or full of pitfalls due to being 'vulnerable to hacking security issues' (ABC News 2021).